franza/staticdir/README.md

 ## Customize behavior

-If you require some additional fields in JSON or need an HTML page, there's `ResponseStrategy` trait you can implement.
+You can customize the response using `ResponseStrategy` trait.
+Suppose you need an HTML response instead of JSON:

 ```rust
 extern crate staticdir;